chapel-lang/chapel/doc/rst/technotes/gpu.rst

 installed.
 This mode is mainly for initial development steps or quick feature tests where access to GPUs may be limited.
 In this mode:

-* the compiler will generate GPU kernels from order-independent loops normally,
+* The compiler will generate GPU kernels from order-independent loops normally.

-* it will call the internal runtime API for GPU operations, so that features outlined under `Diagnostics and Utilities`_ will work as expected
+* It will call the internal runtime API for GPU operations, so that features outlined under `Diagnostics and Utilities`_ will work as expected.

-  * e.g, :proc:`~GPU.assertOnGpu` will fail at compile time normally.
+  * For example, :proc:`~GPU.assertOnGpu` will fail at compile time normally.
     This can allow testing if a loop is GPU-eligible.

-  * but it will generate a warning per-iteration at execution time.
+  * It will generate a warning per-iteration at execution time.

-  * ``CHPL_GPU_NO_CPU_MODE_WARNING`` environment can be set to suppress these warnings.
+  * The ``CHPL_GPU_NO_CPU_MODE_WARNING`` environment can be set to suppress these warnings.
 Alternatively, you can pass ``--gpuNoCpuModeWarning`` to your application to the same effect.

-* even though the GPU diagnostics are collected, the loop will be executed for correctness testing and there will not be any kernel launch
+* Even though the GPU diagnostics are collected, the loop will be executed for correctness testing and there will not be any kernel launch

-* advanced features like ``syncThreads`` and ``createSharedArray`` will compile and run, but in all likelihood code that uses those features will not generate correct results
+* Advanced features like ``syncThreads`` and ``createSharedArray`` will compile and run, but in all likelihood code that uses those features will not generate correct results

-* ``asyncGpuComm`` will do a blocking memcpy and ``gpuCommWait`` will return immediately
+* The ``asyncGpuComm`` procedure will do a blocking ``memcpy`` and ``gpuCommWait`` will return immediately

-* there will be one GPU sublocale per locale by default.
+* There will be one GPU sublocale per locale by default.
   ``CHPL_RT_NUM_GPUS_PER_LOCALE`` can be set to control how many GPU sublocales will be created per locale.

 .. warning::